 About the Symposium

-This second instalment of the ‘History, Heritage and Identity’ Symposium will interrogate the cruel consequences of centuries of European slavery and Caribbean colonisation on the present day health and wellbeing of the peoples of the region and its Diaspora.
+The This second instalment of the ‘History, Heritage and Identity’ Symposium turned the spotlight on health disparities in the United Kingdom, interrogating the cruel consequences of centuries of European slavery and colonisation on the present-day health and wellbeing of the peoples of the Caribbean and its Diaspora.

-Sir Hilary is confirmed to deliver another riveting dissertation on the unique ‘burden of disease’ for Caribbean people, to be followed by a Public Health Expert and a star panel of medical experts and researchers from the UK and the Caribbean Institute for Health Research, who will provide scientific perspectives and insights to guide how they overcome persistent health challenges.
+Professor Hilary Beckles, the Vice Chancellor of The UWI and Professor Kevin Fenton, Public Health Regional Director for London, Public Health England were the keynote speakers at the Symposium followed by a star panel of health and medical experts and researchers from the UK and the Caribbean Institute for Health Research, who provided scientific perspectives and insights to guide how participants could overcome persistent health challenges.